 Final Thoughts – How Long Does Carpet Underlay Last?

 As we’ve established, there’s no easy answer to how long carpet underlay lasts, as it depends on various factors, not least the material itself.

 We’d recommend buying the best underlay available for greater depth and density.
 Don’t be deterred by A-grade underlay, which might be badly edged or contain a small rip.
 However, you should avoid B-grade products as these have failed quality inspection for more serious reasons.

 Pro Tip: Online stockists often charge much less per square metre of underlay than retail park traders.
 The same is often true for gripper rods.

 Note that the above advice only applies to carpeted floors.
-If you have laminate flooring, check out our guide to the best thermal underlays.
+Check out our guide to the best thermal underlays if you have laminate flooring.

 How do you know if your underlay needs replacing?

 The carpet begins to sink in heavy tread areas, such as doorways.
 It might feel less absorbent underfoot, as though everything’s getting firmer.
 If the carpet is worn, the underlay will undoubtedly be, too.

 How often does carpet underlay need replacing?

 If you’re replacing carpet, replacing the underlay simultaneously is highly advisable.
 If you don’t know how long it’s been down, upgrading to a high-quality new underlay prevents your new carpet from suffering premature or uneven wear.